-Every one of my clients is interested in generating more leads.
-Whether its building a donor list, attracting new leads from a target audience, moving people through a buying cycle, or increasing the service level of existing clients, organizations are only interested in content marketing (or any content marketing for that matter) if it…
+Every business, brand, or cause is interested in generating more leads.
+Whether it's building a donor list, attracting new leads from a targeted audience, moving people through a buying cycle, or increasing the service level of existing clients, organizations are only interested in content marketing (or any content marketing for that matter) if it ...

 - Finds new prospects.